-The Proposed Project site is already developed and mostly located within existing parking areas.
-No cultural resources are known to occur within or adjacent to the Proposed Project site (DACL, 2023).
-The results provided in the cultural assessment conducted for the Proposed Project site (DACL, 2023) support a finding of No Historic Properties Affected for this undertaking.
-Therefore, it is not likely that the Proposed Action will result in adverse impacts to cultural resources.

-Despite the lack of surface indications of cultural or historic properties within the APE, there is always the potential for discovery of buried deposits during ground-disturbing activities.
-The monitoring efforts during the Government Center construction lacked documentation, making it unclear what areas and depths were monitored and where monitoring finds were discovered.
+The Proposed Project site is already developed and mostly located within existing parking areas, and minimal excavation and bare ground disturbance will occur.
+No significant cultural properties were identified during the cultural resources assessment (DACL, 2024), resulting in a finding of No Historic Properties Affected for this undertaking.
+Despite the lack of surface indications of significant cultural properties within the APE, there is always the potential for discovery of buried deposits during ground-disturbing activities.
+In addition, the proposed project is near several recorded archaeological sites and within the Rincon Reservation, which is considered a Traditional Cultural Property (TCP) as per the NRHP criteria.
+Furthermore, it is not known to what extent cultural monitoring was conducted for the Harrah's Resort development, if at all.
 Therefore, there is an unknown low potential for adverse effects to cultural resources from the Proposed Project.
-The following avoidance and minimization measures are recommended to be implemented to reduce potentially adverse effects:
+The following measures are recommended to be implemented to reduce potentially adverse effects:

-Cultural resource monitoring is recommended for all ground disturbances associated with the Proposed Project.
-If any inadvertent discoveries occur, all work in that location shall cease until an archaeologist meeting the Secretary of the Interior's Professional Qualification Standards has been given the opportunity to assess the significance of the find and provisions under 36 CFR 800.13 are followed.
+• Cultural Resource monitoring is recommended for all ground-disturbing activities, including trenching, hole boring, and vegetation removal.
+If any inadvertent discoveries occur, all work in that location shall cease until an archaeologist meeting the Secretary of the Interior's Professional Qualification Standards has been given the opportunity to assess the significance of the find, and provisions under 36 CFR 800.13 are followed.